 Let’s get to the recipe!

-Mardi Gras King Cake Recipe
+Mardi Gras King Cake Tips

 First, a few tips.
-When baking with yeast, use a thermoter to test your water before you add in the yeast.
-Check package instructions for correct temperature usually it’s between 120 and 130 degrees.
+When baking with yeast, use a thermometer to test your water before you add in the yeast.
+Check package instructions for the correct temperature usually it’s between 120 and 130 degrees.
 Correctly measure your flour, incorrectly measuring can result in up to 25% more flour.
 Test kitchens actually measure flour by weight when testing and developing recipes.
 This method is more accurate than using a cup measure but check my tips in this Twix Bars Sweet Rolls for more accurate measuring techniques.

 Note: Be sure to tell everyone to inspect their piece of cake before they begin eating it.
 To be extra careful, use a plastic toy baby that is too large to swallow, or hide the baby in an orange wedge.
 You could also opt to use a pecan half inside the cake and then simply place the honorable toy baby outside on the top of the cake for all to see and adore!
 Avoid any hard items that may hurt someone’s teeth.